cvmfs/cvmfsexec/README.md

    by a container manager such as singularity.
-2. On systems where fusermount is available and unprivileged user namespaces are enabled, but unprivileged namespace fuse mounts are not available (in particular RHEL7 with `sysctl user.max_user_namespaces` > 0), the `cvmfsexec` command can mount cvmfs repositories, map them into /cvmfs, and unmount them when it exits.
+2. On systems where fusermount is available and unprivileged user namespaces are enabled, but unprivileged namespace fuse mounts are not available (in particular RHEL <=7.7 with
+   `sysctl user.max_user_namespaces` > 0),
+   the `cvmfsexec` command can mount cvmfs repositories, map them into /cvmfs, and unmount them when it exits.  singularity may even be run unprivileged from cvmfs in this case.
 The main disadvantage is that if the processes are hard-killed (kill -9), mountpoints are left behind and are difficult to clean up.
-3. On systems where unprivileged namespace fuse mounts are available (newer kernels > 4.18, such as on RHEL8), the `cvmfsexec` command can entirely manage mounting and unmounting of cvmfs repositories in the namespace, so if they get killed everything gets cleanly unmounted. fusermount is not needed in this case.
+3. On systems where unprivileged namespace fuse mounts are available (newer kernels >= 4.18 as on RHEL8 or >= 3.10.0-1127 as on RHEL 7.8), the `cvmfsexec` command can entirely manage mounting and unmounting of cvmfs repositories in the namespace, so if they get killed everything gets cleanly unmounted.  fusermount is not needed in this case.
 4. On systems that have no fusermount nor unprivileged user namespace fuse mounts but do have a setuid installation of singularity >= 3.4, an entirely separate command in this package `singcvmfs` can mount